Board of Trustees Passes Balanced Budget

 July 21, 2007—

-Michigan Technological University's Board of Control adopted a balanced budget Thursday, June 21, for the 2007-08 fiscal year, which begins July 1.
+Michigan Technological University's Board of Trustees adopted a balanced budget Thursday, June 21, for the 2007-08 fiscal year, which begins July 1.

 The $135-million general fund budget projects a state appropriation of $50.4 million.
 The budget also reflects a 9.51 percent average increase in tuition and mandatory fees for undergraduates who are state residents.
 Graduate students will see a 6.2 percent increase in tuition and mandatory fees.